What Is a Black Moon and Is There One in 2026?

 Alternatively, a Black Moon can be seasonal, when an extra New Moon occurs in an astronomical season.
 Typically, each season contains three New Moons, but when a season experiences four New Moons, the third one is designated as a Black Moon.

-A month with no New Moon
+A month without a New Moon or Full Moon

 Next Black Moons by type

-• On August 31, 2027, we’ll see the Black Moon, which is the second New Moon in a single calendar month;
+• August 31, 2027 — the next Black Moon under the most common calendar definition, as it will be the second New Moon in a single calendar month;

 • There will be no New Moon in February 2033, which falls under the third definition of Black Moon given above.
 By the way, this is an extremely rare event – next time it will only occur in February 2052!